 25. Bryce Canyon National Park, Utah

 Bryce Canyon National Park is one of the Big 5 national parks in Utah.
 It is known for its unique landscape, which is full of colorful rock formations.
-The park is also home to a variety of wildlife, including bighorn sheep and mule deer.
+Bryce Canyon is not actually a canyon but a series of natural amphitheaters carved into the Paunsaugunt Plateau.
+The park is also home to a variety of wildlife, including mule deer and Utah prairie dogs.

 26. Canyonlands National Park, Utah